libnano/primer3-py/README.rst

 Installation
 ------------

-``primer3-py`` has no external library dependencies and should compile on most linux and OS X systems that are running Python 2.7, 3.3, or 3.4.
+``primer3-py`` requires Python 2.7, 3.3, or 3.4 as well as a Cython
+installation in your system path.

 To build ``primer3-py`` within the package directory run::